tzapu/node-red-contrib-blynk-websockets/README.md

 ## Websockets version
 This works for both local and cloud BLynk servers.
-For local, wss:// works if you ve got a certificate installed on BLynk server.
+For local, wss:// works if you ve got a certificate installed on Blynk server.
-FOr cloud Blynk server, only non ssl, ws:// works for the time being, as there is no SSL cert installed.
+For cloud Blynk server, only non ssl, ws:// works for the time being, as there is no SSL cert installed.
-You can use ws://blynk-cloud.com:8082/websocket as the server url.
+You can use ws://blynk-cloud.com:8080/websockets as the server url.

 [![NPM](https://nodei.co/npm/node-red-contrib-blynk-websockets.png?mini=true)](https://npmjs.org/package/node-red-contrib-blynk-websockets)
 [![npm version](https://badge.fury.io/js/node-red-contrib-blynk-websockets.svg)](https://badge.fury.io/js/node-red-contrib-blynk-websockets)